Meshcapade/gloss/README.md

 # Gloss

-Gloss is a light-weight, Rust + wgpu-based renderer designed for rendering realistic appearances of human characters.
+Gloss is a light-weight Physically-based Renderer, written in Rust + wgpu

 The main functionality includes loading meshes with high-resolution textures, rendering them with advanced graphics features, and allowing a general framework to explore new rendering techniques.
 Gloss also compiles for Python and Web, allowing for rendering in multiple different environments.